gabriel-skinny/automatic-inject-test/README.md

 ## Features to implement
   - Flag to use no types
+  - Flag to not build a spy class
   - If a test file is already created with that name it should throw an error
   - Filter files founded with grep to show only classes(Ex: do not show files that have protocol folder in their path or ends with spec.ts)